CET Prague Study Abroad

 A cobblestone street on a cloudy day in Prague.

-Enjoy the perks of living in “the world’s greenest city” by reading in the park.
+Enjoy living in the “world’s most beautiful city” as named by TimeOut magazine in 2021.
 Roam the streets and find your favorite view.
 Become a regular at your favorite neighborhood spots.
 See a world-class play at one of the city’s many beautiful theaters.
+Soak up the perks of living in one of the world’s greenest cities by reading in the park.
 On your Fridays off, get lost in the winding streets of the Jewish Quarter, museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
 Prague has a little something for everybody.

 Experience the Czech Republic with CET

 Around Prague.
 Take in a concert by the Czech Symphony in the Senate Gardens.
 Go paddle boating on the river.
-Climb the towers of Prague Castle.
 Spend an afternoon volunteering with a local organization.
+Attend a local neighborhood festival.
 Each term offers different opportunities to get to know the city and your cohort.

 Away from the city.
 Prague’s central location means easy access to the rest of Europe—but with so many CET-arranged excursions, you may not need to leave.
 All students visit UNESCO World Heritage site Český Krumlov during orientation.
 See Kutná Hora, famous for its church decorated with bones.
 Understand the Czechoslovak history of gulags at Jáchymov